 Hot Club Sandwich

-Twenty years ago, hot-jazz string band Hot Club Sandwich formed in Olympia, WA after a chance meeting on a front porch.
+More than twenty years ago, hot-jazz string band Hot Club Sandwich formed in Olympia, WA after a chance meeting on a front porch.
 Each band member offers compositions and arrangements, with instrumentation featuring guitars, bass, violin, mandolin and drums.
 Everyone in the band sings.
 The fifth Hot Club Sandwich recording, No Pressure (2018), features a guest appearance by master mandolinist David Grisman.
 Joseph Mascorella delivered an outstanding performance on No Pressure, see our page devoted to Remembering Joseph Mascorella.

 Ray Wood Retires After Nearly 75 Years on the Bandstand